skyscrapers/terraform-iam/README.md

 Terraform modules to set up a few regularly used IAM resources.

 ## kms_role
-Adds a role and isntance profile for KMS access.
+Adds a role and instance profile for KMS access.

 ### Available variables:
  * [`kms_key_arn`]: String(required): The ARN of the KMS key